Angela Merkel's CDU takes major hit in regional elections — early results | DW | 14.03.2021

 The Greens' Winfried Kretschmann has become popular with centrist voters in his time as state premier of Baden-Württemberg

-A decline in the CDU could prove seismic for the immediate future of German politics.
-Angela Merkel's departure as party leader has already left an uncertainty at the top of the party, with her first successor, Annegret Kramp-Karrenbauer, already replaced by Armin Laschet.
+The CDU's decline could prove seismic for the immediate future of German politics.
+Angela Merkel's departure as party leader has already left an uncertainty at the top of the party, with her first successor, Annegret Kramp-Karrenbauer, already replaced earlier this year by Armin Laschet.

-SPD chancellor candidate Olaf Scholz, the current Finance Minister in Merkel's cabinet, hinted that a departure from the current CDU/SPD coalition could be possible on Sunday evening, when he told the dpa news agency: "It's a good day, because it shows that it's possible to create a government in Germany without the CDU."
+SPD chancellor candidate Olaf Scholz, the current Finance Minister in Merkel's cabinet, hinted that a departure from the current CDU/SPD coalition could be possible after the federal election.
+He told the dpa news agency: "It's a good day, because it shows that it's possible to create a government in Germany without the CDU."

 Malu Dreyer, the state premier of Rhineland-Palatinate, looks set to keep her post following Sunday's vote

-It was also a good night for the FDP, who reached 10.7% in Baden-Württemberg (a gain of 2.4 points against 2016), and 5.9% in Rhineland-Palatinate (a gain of 0.3 points).
-Those results will be relief to FDP leader Christian Lindner, whose party has been struggling in recent years.
+It was also a good night for the FDP, who reached 10.4% in Baden-Württemberg (a gain of more than two points against 2016), and 5.6% in Rhineland-Palatinate.
+Those results will be a relief to FDP leader Christian Lindner, whose party has been struggling to define its position in recent years.

 DW's chief political editor, Michaela Küfner, said the results in Rhineland Palatinate showed the increased "fragmentation" of German politics.